 - Then I ironed a hem on the four sides of the patchwork square, but only stitched one side of the square.
 This became the top of the pocket.

-- Across the top of the apron, just below the seam, I sewed a very loose straight stitch by hand and gathered it.
+- Across the top of the apron, just below the seam, I sewed a very loose straight stitch by hand and gathered as I went.
 I wanted the gathered width to go just around Lotte’s hips, but by this stage she’d run off so I just guessed.
 It worked though.

 - Finally, I sewed the ribbon across the gathering, hiding the white stitch on the white stripe.
 I left a bit of the gathering visible at the top because I thought it looked sweet.